thegetty/artistryinbronze/content/large-scale-bronzes/4-palagia.md

 The *kausia* is mentioned by the historians of Alexander the Great as having been worn by Alexander and his companions.
 After his conquest of Persia, Alexander introduced a new royal headgear by combining his *kausia* with a Persian diadem, which was originally a cloth ribbon worn at the royal court of the Achaemenids.[^12] It was tied around one’s head, with its ends falling on the neck.
 Alexander tied the diadem around his *kausia*, which became a *kausia diadematophoros* and henceforth a royal prerogative*.*[^13] Demetrios Poliorketes, king of Macedon from 306 to 283 BC, wore a *kausia* with a double diadem.[^14] This Macedonian royal headgear persisted until the time of (or was revived by) Cleopatra VII of Egypt.
 In 34 BC she presented her infant Ptolemy, son of Antony, at a public ceremony known as the Donations of Alexandria, wearing a *kausia* with diadem.[^15]

-After his return from the expedition to India, Alexander presented his friends with purple *kausias* as royal gifts.[^16] This gesture was later imitated by Eumenes, who distributed purple *kausias* to Alexander’s veterans.[^17] Plutarch tells us that Alexander’s friend, Krateros, wore a *kausia*,[^18] and the hat is still attested at the court of Demetrios’s great-grandson, Philip V, who reigned from 221 to 179 BC.[^19]
+After his return from the expedition to India, Alexander presented his friends with purple *kausias* as royal gifts.[^16] This gesture was later imitated by Eumenes, who distributed purple *kausias* to Alexander’s veterans.[^17] Plutarch tells us that Alexander’s friend Krateros wore a *kausia*,[^18] and the hat is still attested at the court of Demetrios’s great-grandson, Philip V, who reigned from 221 to 179 BC.[^19]

 An earlier version of the *kausia*, closer to Alexander the Great’s own time, is attested in the wall-paintings of Macedonian tombs from the late fourth and early third centuries BC.
-The hunting frieze on the façade of the so-called Tomb of Philip at Vergina shows two Macedonians in *kausias* hunting with Alexander the Great.[^20] More *kausias* are worn by royal pages and Macedonian bodyguards represented on the facade of the tomb of Agios Athanasios.[^21] One of Alexander’s Companions on the Alexander mosaic, a second-century BC copy of an early Hellenistic painting of the battle of Issos, wears a similar *kausia*.[^22] We have no contemporary representations of Alexander wearing a *kausia* with diadem, but he has been tentatively identified in a Roman copy of a Macedonian painting: a wall-painting from the Villa of Synistor at Boscoreale, dating from the mid-first century BC, shows a Macedonian sitting next to a Macedonian shield.[^23] The figure wears a *kausia* with a diadem tied around the head under the hat, its ends falling over the right ear.
+The hunting frieze on the facade of the so-called Tomb of Philip at Vergina shows two Macedonians in *kausias* hunting with Alexander the Great.[^20] More *kausias* are worn by royal pages and Macedonian bodyguards represented on the facade of the tomb of Agios Athanasios.[^21] One of Alexander’s companions on the Alexander mosaic, a second-century BC copy of an early Hellenistic painting of the battle of Issos, wears a similar *kausia*.[^22] We have no contemporary representations of Alexander wearing a *kausia* with diadem, but he has been tentatively identified in a Roman copy of a Macedonian painting: a wall-painting from the Villa of Synistor at Boscoreale, dating from the mid-first century BC, shows a Macedonian sitting next to a Macedonian shield.[^23] The figure wears a *kausia* with a diadem tied around the head under the hat, its ends falling over the right ear.
 The identification with Alexander is based on the fact that the figure wears a Persian chiton.[^24] We know that Alexander adopted a mixed Persian and Macedonian dress after the death of Dareios III in 330 BC;[^25] he is therefore the only Macedonian king who ever wore both a Persian garment and a *kausia* with diadem, like the figure on the fresco from Boscoreale.

 Alexander’s royal diadem was adopted by the Successors as a sign of royalty from 306 BC on.
 Plutarch, in his *Life of Demetrios* (18), provides a vivid description of the assumption of the diadem by Antigonos the One-Eyed and remarks that Ptolemy I and Lysimachos followed his example soon thereafter.[^26] Ptolemy I was the first to depict himself wearing a diadem on his coins.[^27] The diadem continued to serve as royal insignia until the end of the Hellenistic period.

 It is of course quite obvious that the bronze head (see [figs. 4.1–3](#4.1)) does not wear a royal diadem.
 Could he be a Macedonian king?
 Or is he one of the king’s friends, who were entitled to wear a *kausia* without a diadem?
 Equestrian bronze statues of high officials of the Macedonian kingdom voted by the Greek cities are attested as early as the late fourth century.
 For example, the Athenians honored Asandros with a statue in the Agora in 314/13 BC, while the Eritreans set up a statue of Timotheos in 309 BC.[^28]

 The head with *kausia* from near Kalymnos preserves no royal insignia.
 Could he still be a royal?
 The answer lies on Kos.
 A fragmentary portrait head in Parian marble ([figs. 4.6–7](#4.6)), showing almost certainly the same man and being of the same scale as the bronze head, comes from an unknown findspot on Kos.[^29] The marble head has the same oval-shaped face, large ears, drooping eyelids, sideburns, and short beard as the bronze head (see [figs. 4.1–3](#4.1)).
-It differs in having luxuriant locks over the ears, but these may either indicate a slight change of hairstyle or may be due to the fact that the hair is not constrained by a hat.
+It differs in having luxuriant locks over the ears, but these may indicate a slight change of hairstyle or may be due to the fact that the hair is not constrained by a hat.
 The marble head differs in another crucial detail: it wears a royal diadem, visible on the right profile;[^30] it therefore portrays a Hellenistic king.

 {{< q-figure-group id="4.6, 4.7" grid="2" label="true" caption="Marble portrait head of Philip V (?) from Kos.
 Kos Museum, inv.
 82." credit="Image: Olga Palagia" >}}